 Prismacolor Premier Colored Pencils

 Prismacolor Premier Colored Pencils are widely considered to be the leading colored pencils in terms of quality for the cost.
 The quality of these pencils tends to match or come close to the more expensive colored pencils which are tailored to seasoned artists.

-These are my number one all-round pick for the best colored pencils for artists.
+These are my number one all-around pick for the best-colored pencils for artists.
 You cannot really go wrong here.

 - Available in most leading art retailers

 - Reliable quality (the company has a very proven track record)

 - Tend to leave a waxy bloom (as they are wax-based)

 - The lead is so soft it tends to break

 - No individual pencil holders in the tin making it pretty worthless as a carry case

 These are decent colored pencils of comparable quality to the Prismacolor pencils.
 However, these are more expensive so Prismacolor has the clear edge.